Faktly-GmbH/laravel-prometheus-metrics/README.md

 #### Count user session with prometheus_metrics_user_sessions table

-In some cases, you might use array/cookie session driver.
-Those session can not be counted.
-Therefore the metrics would be messing.
-Therefore, we provide a database table and middleware, which still counts the user sessions – no matter which driver is being used.
+If you use non-database session drivers, “active sessions” can be hard to measure reliably.

+This package includes a database table plus middleware, so you can still count user sessions regardless of your session driver.

-If you use UUID/ULID, you might want to adjust the published database migration before you apply them.
+If you use UUID or ULID primary keys, adjust the published migration before applying it.

 ### Configure